EvaFrossard/EvaFrossard.github.io/index.md

                   on Weblogs and Social Media (ICWSM'21)}}
 }

-All icons have been taken from Canva
+All icons have been taken from Canva.

-Most of the interactive graphs have been done using (flourish)[https://flourish.studio]
+Most of the interactive graphs have been done using (flourish)[https://flourish.studio].

 [1] Introduction picture: AI generated using Dali